 Creating User Accounts

-It is important to note that a user account is not the same as a counselor record.
+As noted above, a user account is not the same as a counselor record.
+Some users may not be counselors and some counselors may not have a user account.
 For example, administrative staff may be provided with a user account so that they can do data entry on behalf of one or more counselors, even though they themselves do not provide one-on-one counseling with a client and thus would not have a counselor record in the database.
 However, with that said, there is often a one-to-one correlation between a user account and a counselor which is why Neoserra allows you to create a new user account and counselor record simultaneously.

 Note: If you have a counselor who will not access Neoserra but who does need a counselor record in the Neoserra database, then your Neoserra administrator will need to create the counselor record.